Kotlin/kotlin-jupyter/docs/README-STUB.md

 ./gradlew install
 ```

 Default installation path is `~/.ipython/kernels/kotlin/`.
-To install to some other location use option `-PinstallPath=`, but note that Jupyter looks for kernel specs files only in predefined places
+To install to some other location use option `-PinstallPath=`, but note that Jupyter looks for the kernel specs files only in predefined places

 Uninstall: `./gradlew uninstall`